12 Industrials Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Gainers

-- Blade Air Mobility BLDE shares rose 9.2% to $7.2 during Tuesday's pre-market session.
-The market value of their outstanding shares is at $510.0 million.
-As per the press release, Q2 earnings came out today.
+- Bird Glb BRDS shares moved upwards by 35.5% to $1.33 during Tuesday's pre-market session.
+The market value of their outstanding shares is at $370.7 million.
+As per the press release, Q1 earnings came out yesterday.

-- Hyzon Motors HYZN stock rose 8.53% to $3.56.
-The market value of their outstanding shares is at $882.4 million.
-The company's, Q1 earnings came out 2 days ago.
+- Pioneer Power Solutions PPSI shares increased by 20.49% to $3.88.
+The company's market cap stands at $37.4 million.
+As per the news, the Q1 earnings report came out yesterday.

-- Builders FirstSource BLDR stock moved upwards by 8.47% to $70.24.
-The company's market cap stands at $12.2 billion.
-As per the news, the Q1 earnings report came out today.
+- Microvast Holdings MVST shares increased by 13.09% to $3.8.
+The company's market cap stands at $1.1 billion.
+The company's, Q1 earnings came out yesterday.

 Losers

-- Sidus Space SIDU shares decreased by 7.45% to $1.99.
-The market value of their outstanding shares is at $32.9 million.
+- Armstrong Flooring AFI stock declined by 8.83% to $0.31.
+The market value of their outstanding shares is at $6.7 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.